grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Owen is just a kid.
 He cannot tell these dock trolls what to do, even when he does know better than them."

 Percy considered.
-"OK...she oversees the repairs, we pay her up to date, and _then_ she's fucking gone."
+"OK...she oversees the repairs, we pay her up to date, and _then_ she's gets off the fucking boat."

 "Percy," Hemi said looking directly at her, "we need her.
 You need to re-hire her.
 We cannot leave this depot with no engineer and no welder aboard.
 And in case you had not noticed, there is not exactly a surfeit of talented crew waiting to be hired around this depot."